Shaadalam9/pedestrians-in-youtube/README.md

 Form understands that there is no entry for Delft, Netherlands in the mapping file yet and allows to add the first video for that city.

 ![Form with existing city](readme/form_existing_city.jpg) If the city already exists in data, the form extends the entry for that city with the new video.
-In this example, a new video is added to Kyiv, Ukraine.
+In this example, a new video is added to Kyiv, Ukraine 💙💛.

 ## Example of YOLO running on a dashcam video